Home

 Start slow.
 If you haven't been exercising, just try walking or jogging for 20 - 30 minutes, 2 - 3 times a week.

 If you're really interested in getting fit, after you've been jogging a 3 times a week for a few weeks add something new, like weight training.
-Try this 5 Day Beginner Weight Training Course to start lifting weight safely and effectively.
+Find what works for you and do it!

 Oh, and be sure to sign up for the e-zine Starting Strong to get monthly strength training, exercise, and diet tips e-mailed to you - and access to the free e-book Train Smart, Eat Smart: Exercise Nutrition Hacks!